-Denmark – Faroe Islands – Iceland - and back
+Denmark – the Faroe Islands – Iceland - and back

 Between June and August, the ferry ride takes 2 days, leaving Hirtshals in Denmark on Tuesday mornings and arriving in Seyðisfjörður on Thursday mornings.

-Between September and May, the ferry ride to Iceland takes a little longer than 3 days.
+From March to May and mid-August to November, the ferry ride to Iceland takes a little longer than 3 days.
 The Norröna departs Saturday afternoon from Hirtshals, is on sea the entire Sunday, and stops for 6 hours in Tórshavn on the Faroe Islands on Monday morning.
 It continues to sail towards Iceland around noon and reaches Seyðisfjörður in East Iceland on Tuesday morning.

 In case you are interested in exploring the Faroe Islands before or following your trip to Iceland, there is also the possibility to book a ferry trip with a longer stopover.

 Modernized in 2020/21, the M/S Norröna is now equipped with space for 800 cars and 366 cabins in different categories for a total of 1482 passengers.
 From simple couchette rooms to luxurious sea-view suites, a big variety of diverse cabins are available.

 On board a cafeteria, buffet, and gourmet restaurant, as well as a café and bar, take care of the passenger’s needs and the days at sea can be spent in the ship’s cinema, swimming pool, fitness facilities, or just by enjoying the ocean breeze.

 The whole year-round, Smyril Line Cargo also operates cargo routes to and from Iceland, the Faroe Islands, Denmark, Scotland, the Netherlands, Norway, and Russia.
 Cars and other vehicles can be shipped to Iceland without having to be a passenger on board.

 Arrival in Iceland